November 23, 2019; revised July 8, 2022; August 27, 2022

 Not All Saṅkhāra Will Have Kammic Consequences

 8. Even though Paṭicca Samuppāda just states, “avijjā paccayā saṅkhārā,” not all saṅkhāra will have kammic consequences.
-Stated in a different way: We do not act with avijjā all the time.
+Stated differently: We do not act with avijjā all the time.

 - For example, ANY bodily movement involves kāya saṅkhāra.
 If one’s mind decides to stand up, the brain gets that done by moving leg muscles.
 That does not have any kammic energy to bring future vipāka.
 Therefore, not all bodily actions have kammic consequences.